Numerology

 The sacred science of numbers has nothing to do with numerology as it is popularly misunderstood.
 Numbers cannot be used for fortune-telling, whatever you may have read or heard to the contrary.
 If that is the reason you have stumbled on this article you may stop reading now, for nothing we have to say will be of the slightest interest to you.
 If you wish to have your fortune told or discover your so-called 'lucky' and 'unlucky' numbers, we suggest that you consult a gypsy who will be only too glad to take your money and tell you what you wish to hear!
 If, on the other hand, you are sincerely interested in learning what numbers really are and mean, this article will introduce you to one of the most important branches of the occult sciences.
 We emphasise 'introduce', for the science of numbers is exceedingly complex and intricate.
 To master it is the work of a life time, and anyone who tells you differently is a charlatan of the first water.

-It is not generally known that the students of Pythagoras spent seven years studying the occult science of numbers in the famous college of Crotona.
+It is not generally known that the students of Pythagoras spent seven years studying the Occult Science of numbers in the famous college of Crotona.
 Pythagoras' school had several singular characteristics.
 New members were required to pass a period of five years of contemplation in perfect silence, only after this was any intercourse permitted between them and their teacher.
 This at once demolishes the presumption common among all too many seekers that numerology can be picked up in a few weeks or months by idly skimming a few books or watching YouTube videos.

 The sacred science of Numbers